 The committee must also have an independent Chair who is not the Chair of the Board.
 In addition, all members of this committee must be financially literate and have familiarity with financial and accounting matters and at least one member must be a qualified accountant or other financial professional with appropriate expertise of financial and accounting matters.

 The ARC has three members all of whom are independent Non-Executive Directors.

-The ARC currently comprises of Elizabeth Crouch (Chair), Tony Faure and Timothy Ebbeck.
-They are all financially literate.
+The ARC currently comprises of Timothy Ebbeck (Chair), Tony Faure and Helen Lea (appointed on 21 May 2024).